Armiger21/Receip/README.md

 # Receip

-This project will be a receip guide for world of warcraft
+This project will be a recipe guide for world of warcraft